SAFE-ICU/IHDS_Dashboard/README.md

 # IHDS_Dashboard
-Summer Interns Project on Policy-learning for Maternal and Child Health
+Dashboard for learning actionable policy for better delivery of maternal and child health measures in India.